-For ease of reference, the Privitar Data Privacy platform is referred to as the Privitar Platform, (or just Privitar) in the rest of this manual.
+For ease of reference, the Privitar Data Privacy Platform is referred to as the Privitar PlatformPrivacy Platform, (or just the platform) in the rest of this manual.

-Ionic Machina provides a key management system (KMS) and an access policy control software solution.
+lonic Machina provides a key management system (KMS) and an access policy control software solution.